Information and Facts about the Physical Bible

 Bible scripture started with oral tradition.

-• The best estimate is that the practice started about 1450 BC.
+The best estimate is that the written scripture began about 1450 BC.

-• The printing of the Bible books started during the time of Moses.
+Printing of individual Bible books began during the time of Moses.

-• We recognize Moses as the author of the first five books.
+Moses is recognized as the author of the first five Bible books.

 3 BC, 72 Jewish translators commanded by Ptolemy II Philadelphus.